Healthy Negotiation 101: How to Get What You Want

 If the other party appears to be standing strong with their position and simply will not budge, be prepared to walk away from the table.
 You can always pick negotiations back up at a later date.
 Knowing your deal-breakers in advance can help you feel confident in making the decision to pause or walk away.

-It’s also important to keep in mind that once you have said something, that it cannot be taken back.
-Take your time to listen, contemplate and then communicate your response.
+It’s also important to keep in mind that once you have said something, it cannot be taken back.
+Take your time to listen, contemplate,e and then communicate your response.

 Keep your negotiation constructive by maintaining a respectful atmosphere.
 If the other party objects, don’t get defensive.
 Instead, ask for clarification and get specifics.